tardate/LittleCodingKata/tools/s3sync/README.md

 # s3sync

-Using Amazon S3 for offsite data backup and long term storage.
+Using Amazon S3 or Wasabi for offsite data backup and long term storage.

 [:arrow_forward: return to the Catalog](https://codingkata.tardate.com)